GPPA Application - Step by Step

 Complete the Common Application and select UIC as a school.

-2. Within the UIC First Year Supplement, you apply to their GPPA program of choice, and apply to the Honors College where required.
+2. In the "Academics" tab on the UIC Members page within the Common Application there is an "Optional" section where you can apply to the GPPA program of choice and to the Honors College, where required.

 GPPA Statement: By applying to the GPPA programs, you are applying for a guaranteed seat in one of UIC's graduate and professional programs earlier than students who apply in a traditional manner.
 The GPPA program seeks to understand why you have chosen your intended profession and a guaranteed path into it.
 What makes you an ideal candidate for guaranteed admission rather than following a traditional path to your intended profession?
 How would a guaranteed seat contribute to your goals as an undergraduate?